TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: METHODOLOGY

 \subsection{Dual-Branch Text-Driven Mechanism}

 To improve the semantic relationship and recognition accuracy between categories in multi-organ segmentation tasks, we introduce a Dual-Branch Text-Driven Mechanism.
-This mechanism enhances the model's ability to model relationships between organs and tumors by incorporating external anatomical knowledge.
-This section focuses on Branch 1, which utilizes the CLIP text encoder to generate semantic embeddings, replacing traditional One-Hot encoding, to capture the semantic relationships between categories.
-Branch 2, which involves visual-text fusion and alignment, will be introduced in Section~\ref{sec:Alignment Method}
+This mechanism enhances the model's ability to model relationships between organs and tumors by incorporating anatomical knowledge.